L7991-lian/CellOmicsR/README.md

 ## CellOmicsR

 CellOmicsR is a comprehensive and versatile software package designed for bioinformatics research and analysis.
-It provides a wide range of tools and functions to facilitate the processing, analysis, and interpretation of biological data, making it an essential resource for researchers and data scientists.
+It provides a wide range of functions to facilitate the visualization of biological data.

 ## Plot Graph Network